Skip to main content

 Media

 Media refers to the images and videos in the public posts.
-By default, media is blurred when our AI algorithms detect that the media is not safe for work.
-To view or hide the media, perform any of the following:
+Genesys Cloud applies AI-based content moderation to images displayed in the Social Listening Posts view to ensure a safe viewing experience.
+By default, media is blurred when our AI algorithms detect that the media is not safe for work (NSFW).
+By default, profile pictures are blurred.
+The NSFW model does not process the profile pictures.
+Users can click the profile image to view it.

 Manual post escalation